Collective effects of neighbouring melting ice objects: Results

-We observe that the distance at which $\mathcal{T}_\text{bot}/\mathcal{T}_\text{top} \approx 1$ depends on the Rayleigh number (or equivalently, on the object size).
-Panel (b) of figure~\ref{fig:melting_times} shows the ratio of top and bottom melting times for all of the datasets.
+The ratio of top and bottom melting times for all of the datasets is shown in panel (b) of figure~\ref{fig:melting_times}.
 Again, two regimes are identified: for small values of $D$, the melting of the bottom object is delayed and up to 22\% longer, while when the distance increases bottom melting is enhanced by up to 10\%.
 We observe that $D^\text{crit}$, the distance at which $\mathcal{T}_\text{bot}/\mathcal{T}_\text{top} = 1$, varies with $\text{Ra}$, and it does so in a non-monotonic way.
 In order to quantify this dependence, we consider the (purely empirical) relation between the ratio of melting times and the inter-object distance,

 which yields $D^\text{crit}/\delta_\text{th} = [(1-b)/a]^{1/\alpha}$ for the critical distance.
 We then performed several fits of the data using expression~\eqref{eq:fit}, sampling each point from a Gaussian distribution $\mathcal{N}(\mu, \sigma^2)$, where $\mu$ corresponds to the measured data, and $\sigma$ to the typical variation in different realisations, as previously discussed.
 From each fit we obtain a value of $D^\text{crit}$, and then compute the mean value and a standard deviation from all of the sets of data.
 The result of this is shown in figure~\ref{fig:melting_times}(c), where a clear non-monotonic dependence on $\text{Ra}$ is observed (and is also shown in panel (b) with the shaded grey area).
 The critical distance first increases, it reaches its maximum value at around $\text{Ra} \approx 3 \times 10^6$, and then decreases again.
 Interestingly, for the Rayleigh numbers close to where $D^\text{crit}$ peaks, the error-bar is larger, implying that for these configurations the system displays a higher sensitivity to initial conditions.
-As it will be discussed afterwards, this range of $\text{Ra}$ corresponds to the observed transition from a stable to a more unstable, fluctuating plume.
+As it will be discussed by the end of section \ref{sec:phenomenology}, this range of $\text{Ra}$ corresponds to the observed transition from a stable to a more unstable, fluctuating plume.